Sinan-Pourazari/Wildlife-Re-ID/README.md

 - [ ] Define the overall architecture
 - [ ] Select and evaluate baseline detection & Re-ID models
 - [ ] Develop an initial prototype for image-based re-identification
+- [ ] start with only one species
 - [ ] Extend functionality to support video streams
 - [ ] Implement a GUI for editing IDs and assigning names
+- [ ] expand to ID multiple species
 - [ ] Optimize performance for low-quality and real-world input

 ---